ICGC-TCGA-PanCancer/cli/QuickStart.md

 ###Running workflows

 The Pancancer Launcher can generate a template INI file for workflows.
-These INI files are used to set workflow-specific parameters, such as which files to download or upload.
+These INI files are used to set workflow-specific parameters, such as which input files to download or where to upload workflow results.
 To see which workflows are available, you can use the command `pancancer workflows list`:
 ```
 $ pancancer workflows list
 Available workflows are: